wormhole-foundation/wormhole/sdk/js-connect/README.md

 Within the Wormhole context, addresses are [normalized](https://docs.wormhole.com/wormhole/blockchain-environments/evm#addresses) to 32 bytes and referred to in this SDK as a `UniversalAddresses`.

-Each platform comes with an address type that understands the native address formats, unsuprisingly referred to a NativeAddress.
+Each platform comes with an address type that understands the native address formats, unsuprisingly referred to a `NativeAddress`.
 This abstraction allows the SDK to work with addresses in a consistent way regardless of the underlying chain.

 ```ts
 // Convert a string address to its Native address